wrp/wrp.github.io/_posts/2020-02-20-succinct-err-messages.markdown

 done >&2 3>&1
 {% endhighlight %}

-the error messages are multiplied by a large factor with no benefit.
+the "useful hints" are repeated multiple times with no benefit.
 Basically, in anything but the simple interactive use case, the excessive verbosity is just an annoyance.
 In the simple interactive use, the excessive verbosity is only (marginally) useful